 Quotes

-Our colleagues in Slovenia have sent us the following message:
+Our colleagues have sent us the following messages:

 The math department at UL FMF financed the printing of 100 A2 copies of the poster.
 Having a daughter at high school, I have given her one for her (female) math teacher.
 As she returned home, she told me that the other (female) math teachers saw it and wanted to have their own in their classrooms, so I have sent some more.
 The same happened at other high schools I have approached.
 A colleague of mine who works with people from National Education Institute Slovenia has provided the employees with some of the posters and they were more than happy to post them.